Dual naming: Australia

 In Australia, a dual naming policy is often now used officially to name landmarks that are of significance to local Indigenous Australians, but for which the most common name is European.
 For example, the landmark with the Pitjantjatjara name Uluru and English name Ayers Rock was officially named Uluru / Ayers Rock in 1993, although in practice, people in the Uluṟu-Kata Tjuṯa National Park refer to it as Uluru.

 In the city of Adelaide, the Adelaide City Council began the process of dual naming all of the city squares, each of the parks making up the parklands which surround the Adelaide city centre and North Adelaide, and other sites of significance to the Kaurna people (the "Adelaide tribe") in 1997.
 The naming process, which assigned an extra name in the Kaurna language to each place, was mostly completed in 2003, and the renaming of 39 sites finalised and endorsed by the council in 2012.
 Examples include Victoria Square / Tarntanyangga, Rymill Park / Murlawirrapurka, and River Torrens / Karrawirra Parri.

 The Cocos (Keeling) Islands had their official dual name attested from 1916; it was made official with the Cocos (Keeling) Islands Act 1955.

 Finland

 In Finland, many towns have two names, one in Finnish and one in Swedish (the two official languages of the country).
 The two names are considered equally correct but are not used as a formal duality of names.

 Switzerland

-Biel/Bienne in Switzerland, whose population is divided between German-speakers and French-speakers, has an official name that is combination of its traditional German (Biel) and its French (Bienne) names.
+Biel/Bienne in Switzerland, whose population is divided between German-speakers and French-speakers, has an official name that is combination of its traditional German (Biel) and French (Bienne) names.